 South Africa is home to an enormous blind population and has a severe shortage of ophthalmologists who serve South Africans living in rural areas.
 In all of South Africa, most of the 324 ophthalmologists work in populous cities.
 There are approximately six ophthalmologists serving every million South Africans, however due to urbanisation, the few ophthalmologists that work in rural areas are serving the majority of the population.
 Countrywide, there are merely a few fully qualified paediatric ophthalmologists and 30% of the population is under the age of 15.
 More than 11% of persons in the age group between 5 and 19 have mild to severe visual impairment.

 • Orbis Africa is developing specialised services for children’s eye health.

 • We are focusing on early intervention with children under the age of six, while their sight is still developing.

-• We’re speeding up the detection of eye-health problems in young children and fast-tracking their treatment and follow-up care.
+• Orbis Africa is speeding up the detection of eye-health problems in young children and fast-tracking their treatment and follow-up care.

 To combat this lack of available eye care, we established an office in Cape Town to develop specialised services for children’s eye health and lead the way for a sustainable, comprehensive model for paediatric eye care that is accessible, high quality and affordable.